rorzen/owncloud-install-and-configure/index.md

 ```
 sudo apt install mysql-server
 ```
-This command shows you a list of the packages that gets installed, along with the required disk space.
+This command provides a list of the packages that gets installed, along with the required disk space.
 Enter Y to continue.

-2. When the installation is complete, run a security script that comes pre-installed with MySQL, which removes some dangerous defaults and lock down access to your database system.
+2. When the installation is complete, run a security script that comes pre-installed with MySQL to remove some defaults and lock-down access to your database system.
 Start the interactive script by running:
 ```
 $ sudo mysql_secure_installation
 ```
-3. Answer Y for yes if you want to configure the VALIDATE PASSWORD PLUGIN, or anything else to continue without enabling.
+3. Answer Y for yes if you want to configure the ```VALIDATE PASSWORD PLUGIN```.
-4. Enter Y to continue for a series of questions asked.
-5. Verify if you are able to log in to the MySQL console by running the following command:
+4. Verify if you can log in to the MySQL console by running the following command:
 ```
 $ sudo mysql
 ```

-6. It connects to the MySQL server as the administrative database user root, which is inferred by the use of sudo when running this command.
-You must see the output as:
+5. You must see the output as:
 ```
  Output
 Welcome to the MySQL monitor.
 Commands end with ; or \g.